Photo: On campus at UC (2025).

-In my work, I develop theory and finite-element simulation tools for modeling coupled "multi-physics" phenomena in the mechanics of solids, with emphasis on soft materials.
+I develop theory and finite-element simulation tools for modeling coupled "multi-physics" phenomena in the mechanics of solids, often with emphasis on soft materials.

 Research interests: